 Pine Creek Rail Trail

 The Rail Trail offers year-round recreation for visitors and locals alike.
 The trail was voted by USA Today as one of the “10 great places to take a bike tour”.
 Whether you bike, walk, horseback ride, or ski the trail, you’re sure to enjoy the unspoiled beauty of the great outdoors.
 The trail is flat with a 1% overall grade.
 The Penn Wells can refer you to an outfitter who will rent you a bike if you don’t bring your own, and also offers a shuttle service to bring you back to town after you ride south of Wellsboro following the trail through the Pennsylvania Grand Canyon.

 Leonard Harrison State Park

-On the east rim of the canyon, the 585-acre Leonard Harrison State Park has modern facilities, picnic area, gift shop, a seaonally open Visitor’s Center and most importantly, the most famous scenic views of the Pennsylvania Grand Canyon.
-Leonard Harrison is the starting point for the Turkey Path, a steep one mile descent into the Canyon.
+On the east rim of the canyon, the 585-acre Leonard Harrison State Park has modern facilities, picnic area, gift shop, a Visitor’s Center that is open in season, and most importantly, the most famous scenic views of the Pennsylvania Grand Canyon.
+Leonard Harrison is the starting point for the Turkey Path, a steep one-mile descent into the Canyon.
 The Turkey Path offers wonderful scenery, including an overlook built by the Youth Conservation Corps in 1978, but take care — the steep climb down provides a challenging hike, not to mention the return trip back up the PA Canyon wall!
-For a more leisurely hike along the rim, take the 0.6 mile Overlook Trail loop to Otter View for a magnificent southern view of the Pennsylvania Grand Canyon.
+For a more leisurely hike along the rim, take the 0.6-mile Overlook Trail loop to Otter View for a magnificent southern view of the Pennsylvania Grand Canyon.
 Prior to Otter View, even this trail does steepen, so proper footwear is recommended.

 Colton Point State Park